gabrielmfelix/Restricted-Null-Model/README.md

 ## Source studies

-If you want to understand the background of those new analyses before using them, read the following studies.
+If you want to understand the background of those new functions before using them, read the following studies.
 The first three paved the ground for the analysis of compound topologies developed later by our lab.

 1. Lewinsohn, T. M., P. Inácio Prado, P. Jordano, J. Bascompte, and J. M. Olesen.
 2006.
 Structure in plant-animal interaction assemblages.
 Oikos 113: 174–184.
 Available at: http://doi.wiley.com/10.1111/j.0030-1299.2006.14583.x.